 As time has passed we are told that they’ve actually added MORE additives and binders to the water and now bottled water is a thriving and multi-billion dollar business.
 Now, even copper piping in certain areas is showing marked deterioration from the harsh chemical additives in our water.
 Many people have offered solutions to the problem, from bottled water to reverse-osmosis units that totally purify the water (but remove the minerals and are expensive).
 Whole house filters have begun to appear, but most have cost, maintenance and longevity issues.

-Do you know that a ten minute hot shower with tap water is equivalent to drinking eight glasses of unfiltered tap water?
+Do you know that a ten-minute hot shower with tap water is equivalent to drinking eight glasses of unfiltered tap water?
 So you spend good money on bottled water and as soon as you take a shower you absorb the chlorine and other additives anyway.
 Plus, chlorine dries your skin and is harsh on the hair (if it hasn’t all fallen out from drinking tap water).
-Fish will die if you put them in a tank without treating it.
+Fish will die if you put them in a tank without treating the water.
 What does it do to pets?
 These are only a few of the issues neutralized by water treatment.

 Adding a reasonably priced whole house water filter eventually pays for itself from the savings of not having to buy bottled water.
 Additionally, you get to shower and bathe in it.